jdcloudcom/en/API/Domain-Name-Service/Resolution-Record/searchRR.md

 ## Description
-Query the Resolution Record of the main domain name
+Query the Resolution Record of the main domain name.<br>
+Please call this interface to get list of resolution record before using interfaces related to resolution records.

 ## Request method
 GET